-Both the dynamic indication and semi-static indication can be considered for the beam of access link for NCR-Fwd.
-(FFS: the details of each indication; FFS: the maximum number of beams configured for NCR-Fwd access link)The same assumption of the beam correspondence is applied for DL/UL of the backhaul link at NCR-Fwd as the DL/UL of the C-link at NCR-MT.
-The beam correspondence is assumed for the DL/UL of the access link at NCR-Fwd.
+The time domain resource corresponding to an access link beam is explicitly determined based on the explicitly indicated time domain resources per beam indication.
+A single beam indication can indicate one or multiple beams.
+Different parameters may be indicated for semi-static or dynamic beam indication.

+Beam correspondence is assumed for the DL/UL of the access link at NCR-Fwd, i.e., a DL beam and a UL beam on the access side which correspond to each other have the same beam index.
+The forwarding direction of an indicated beam in access link can be determined based on its corresponding time domain resource and the UL/DL TDD configuration.
+The forwarding behavior (or the forwarding direction) of an indicated beam in access link in flexible symbols is separately discussed in clause 6.3.

 6.2 Timing information

-For the timing of NCR, the following assumption is considered as baseline (FFS: the impact of internal delay on the following timing relationships: The DL receiving timing and DL transmitting timing of the NCR-Fwd/The UL transmitting timing and UL receiving timing of the NCR-Fwd):
+For the timing of NCR, the following assumption is considered as baseline:

-The DL receiving timing of the NCR-Fwd is aligned with the DL receiving timing of the NCR-MT.
+The DL receive timing of the NCR-Fwd is aligned with the DL receive timing of the NCR-MT.

-The UL transmitting timing of the NCR-Fwd is aligned with the UL transmitting timing of the NCR-MT.It’s conclude that legacy UE mechanism is sufficient to achieve DL/UL timing for NCR-MT
+The UL transmit timing of the NCR-Fwd is aligned with the UL transmit timing of the NCR-MT.

+The DL transmit timing of the NCR-Fwd is delayed after the DL receive timing of the NCR-MT (or the NCR-Fwd) by an internal delay;

+The UL receive timing of the NCR-Fwd is advanced before the UL transmit timing of the NCR-MT (or the NCR-Fwd) by an internal delay.

+It is concluded that legacy UE mechanism is sufficient to achieve DL/UL timing for NCR-MT.

 6.3 Information on UL-DL TDD configuration

-For the TDD UL/DL configuration of network controller repeater, at least semi-static TDD UL/DL configuration is needed for network-controlled repeater for links including C-link, backhaul link and access link(FFS: handling of flexible symbols)
+For the TDD UL/DL configuration of network controller repeater, at least semi-static TDD UL/DL configuration is needed for network-controlled repeater for links including C-link, backhaul link and access link.
+On the flexible symbols based on the semi-static configuration (e.g., TDD-UL-DL-ConfigCommon, TDD-UL-DL-ConfigDedicated), the following behaviours of the NCR-Fwd are considered:

+Option 1: The NCR-Fwd is expected to be OFF or not forwarding over these symbols

+Option 2: The NCR-Fwd will follow the TDD operation determined by NCR-MT, i.e., determined by NCR-MT based on the received SFI indication or scheduling from gNB.
+It means that no new side control signalling is needed.

+Option 3: The NCR-Fwd will follow a new dynamic side control signalling of DL/UL forwarding over these symbols to NCR-Fwd

 The same TDD UL/DL configuration is always assumed for backhaul link and access link.
-Additional, the same TDD UL/DL configuration is assumed for C-link and backhaul link and access link if NCR-MT and NCR-Fwd are in the same frequency band.
+Additionally, the same TDD UL/DL configuration is assumed for C-link, backhaul link and access link if NCR-MT and NCR-Fwd operate in the same frequency band.

 6.4 ON-OFF information

 ON-OFF information is beneficial and recommended for network-controlled repeater to control the behaviour of NCR-Fwd.

+The NCR-Fwd is always expected to be “OFF” unless otherwise explicitly or implicitly indicated by the gNB.
+This applies regardless of the RRC state of NCR-MT.
+Indication (e.g., received when NCR-MT in RRC-connected) or DRX state of NCR-MT to control the ON-OFF behaviour of NCR-Fwd when the NCR-MT is in RRC-idle/inactive is not precluded.

-(FFS: Detailed mechanism of ON-OFF indication and determination FFS: explicit indication or implicit indication of ON-OFF information)The following options can be considered to indicate the ON-OFF information from gNB to NCR for controlling the behaviour of NCR-Fwd:
+The following options can be considered to indicate the ON-OFF information from gNB to NCR for controlling the behaviour of NCR-Fwd:

-Option 1: Explicit indication with state (e.g., via dynamic or semi-static signalling) or pattern (e.g., periodic/semi-static ON-OFF pattern or new DRX-like pattern for ON-OFF)
+Option 1: Explicit indication with ON-OFF state (e.g., via dynamic or semi-static signalling) or ON-OFF pattern (e.g., periodic/semi-static ON-OFF pattern or new DRX-like pattern for ON-OFF)